Val Chmerkovskiy’s Gracious Response To A Fan Who Criticized His Tattoos

 Val further explained that he loved trying new trends and buying all the latest fashions when he was younger.
 Today, he would rather wear timeless classics that he enjoys, which he takes care of so they last a long time.
 Val said that the age of the particular pieces is what pleases him the most, from the tiny tears to the fading color of the garments.
 The same goes for his body ink.

-The photo that sparked this dialogue was a breathtaking black and white headshot of Val.
+The photo that sparked this dialogue was a breathtaking black-and-white headshot of Val.

 The dance pro is seen in the image looking away from the camera.
 His naturally curly hair is tousled and he is wearing a dark, long-sleeved shirt, a thin bracelet and his wedding ring from wife and fellow Dancing with the Stars performer, Jenna Johnson.